Eamonbaloun/PC-Beginners-Guide/README.md

 - **RAM**: Simple—more is always better.
 I wouldn’t go below 32GB, but 48GB is ideal, especially for gaming and productivity.

 - **Case**: Go for airflow, airflow, airflow!
 A mesh design is key.
 As long as it gets good reviews for airflow (check out Gamers Nexus or Hardware Canucks for that), you’re good.
 Personally, I’d recommend **Fractal Design** or **Lian Li**—both offer great airflow options.
+Tho If I had to recomend one case [Corsair 5000D AIRFLOW](https://www.corsair.com/us/en/p/pc-cases/cc-9011210-ww/5000d-airflow-tempered-glass-mid-tower-atx-pc-case-black-cc-9011210-ww) this case it as strait forward as they get

 - **PSU**: This one’s straightforward, thanks to the [PSU Tier List](https://cultists.network/140/psu-tier-list/).
 Finding a good power supply is easy—just get one in the **A Tier**.
 1000W PSUs are getting more affordable, so wait for a sale and go with a trusted brand. **Seasonic** is my favorite—they’re reliable and top quality.